-Rather than drive to Central Market for more, I decided to try coming up with my own version.
-What I liked about Sheila G.’s was that the flavor was very much like a brownie and the texture was extra crispy without being greasy or having any sort of burnt taste.
+Rather than drive to Central Market for another bag, I decided to come up with my own recipe.
+What I liked about the cookie Nancy sent me was that the flavor was very much like a brownie and the texture was extra crispy without being greasy or having any sort of burnt taste.
 After making 5 different versions, I settled on this one.
-It’s not exactly the same as Sheila’s, but it’s really good.
-And Todd liked it, too!
-I think Fuzz still likes Sheila G.’s better, but she won’t admit it.
+It's not the same as the Brownie Brittle (which I've since seen at Costco), but it's really good.
+Since creating this one, I've come up with a peanut butter version called Monster Bark and a Snickerdoodle Cookie Bark and other flavors.

 - 2 large egg whites

-- 1 1/2 tablespoon of Hershey’s Dark cocoa powder
+- 1 ½ tablespoon any brand good Dutch cocoa powder

-- Preheat the oven to 325 degrees F. Line a heavy duty 13×18 inch baking sheet with nonstick foil or parchment paper.
+- Preheat the oven to 325 degrees F. Line a heavy duty 13x18 inch baking sheet with nonstick foil or parchment paper.

 - In a mixing bowl, whisk the egg whites until foamy.
 Gradually whisk in the sugar, then whisk in the cocoa powder, oil and vanilla until smooth.
 Whisk in the salt and baking powder (making sure the baking powder doesn’t clump), then whisk in the nonfat milk powder.
 Add the flour and stir until smooth, then stir in ½ cup of the chocolate chips.